ruffoa/Compilers-PT_Pascal/Docs/A3 - Semantic Analysis Docs.md

 # Match Satement and Default
 - Modify `CaseStmt` to handle the `sCaseOtherwise` token
-    - Refactor `CaseStmt` to do this nicely by adding a new routine called `EmitCaseBranchTabl`
+    - Refactor `CaseStmt` to do this nicely by adding a new rule called `EmitCaseBranchTabl`
-    - Add in a `CaseDefault` routine to handle the default case (just to make things a tad easier to read!)
+    - Add in a `CaseDefault` rule to handle the default case (just to make things a tad easier to read!)

 ```diff
         ...